Zemerik/Terminal/README.md

 ## 😎 Happy Coding!!

+## 🤝 Contributing:

+Contributions are always welcome and appreciated! **Kindly visit the [CONTRIBUTING.md](https://github.com/Zemerik/Terminal/blob/main/CONTRIBUTING.md) file for more information**

 ## 💁 Support:

 For any kind of support or inforrmation, you are free to join our **Discord Server**,